aag17/beer-compass-privacy-/index.md

 ## 2. How We Use Your Information

-• **Location** is used solely to display nearby licensed stores in Georgia and power the in-app compass arrow.
+• **Location** is used solely to display nearby licensed stores and power the in-app compass arrow.
 • We do not sell, rent, or share your location with any third parties.
 • We do not collect personal identifiers like name, email, or device ID for any purpose.